dmcglinn/quant_methods/syllabus_bio470.md

 question over a multi-week research project.
 7. Communicate the results of their statistical analyses in written reports, oral presentations, and a scientific paper.
-8. Gain mentorship skills by engaging in peer-mentoring inclass and via peer-code review.

 Student Evaluation:
 -------------------